A processing fee must normally be paid when a foreign national applies for a residence permit in the following case types:

 Work, studies, au pair, interns, accompanying family member of a person working or studying in Denmark.

 A fee must also be paid when submitting an application for an extension of a residence permit or a permanent residence permit, or when submitting an appeal or request to reopen a case in the above-mentioned case types.

-If you pay the fee before 1 January 2015, but submit your application after 1 January 2015, you will have paid less than the required fee, and consequently, your application may be rejected, that is, it will not be processed.
-It is not possible to create a Case Order ID with the 2015 fee prior to 1 January 2015.
+If you pay the fee before 1 January 2016, but submit your application after 1 January 2016, you will have paid less than the required fee, and consequently your application may be rejected, that is, it will not be processed.
+It is not possible to create a Case Order ID with the regulated 2016 fee prior to 1 January 2016.

 The processing fees for applying for a residence permit are regulated every year on 1 January.

 Case types which do not warrant a fee